mlswg/mls-protocol/draft-ietf-mls-protocol.md

   those parameters.

-* A client initiating a group MUST ignore all unrecognized ciphersuites, extensions, and other parameters.
+* A client initiating a group MUST ignore all unrecognized ciphersuites, extensions, and other parameters in the KeyPackages for the other members.
   Otherwise, it may fail to interoperate with newer clients.

 * A client adding a new member to a group MUST verify that the KeyPackage for the new member contains extensions that are consistent with the group's